Pine Bluff High School

 Pine Bluff High School (PBHS) is a comprehensive public high school in Pine Bluff, Arkansas, United States.
-It, a part of the Pine Bluff School District, is the largest of three public high schools in the Pine Bluff city limits and four public high schools in Jefferson County (effective fall 2023 this will be the largest of two public high schools in the city and three in the county).
+It, a part of the Pine Bluff School District, is the largest of two public high schools in the Pine Bluff city limits and three public high schools in Jefferson County.
 Established in 1868, the school's interscholastic sports programs are one of the nation's most successful with a football national championship and one of the state's highest number of state championships in football, baseball and track and field.

 History

 Established in 1868, Pine Bluff High School is one of the state's oldest schools and pre-dates the opening of Branch Normal College, which would later become University of Arkansas at Pine Bluff.
 In 1924, Pine Bluff High School became a charter member and accredited by the North Central Association, now named AdvancED.
 In 1925, the school's football team, coached by Foy Hammons, was crowned National Champions when it defeated Baton Rouge High School in the High School Football National Championship game by the score 26 to 0.
 The 1925 squad gained 8,588 total yards and held this national single-season record for 73 years and has remained as the state record.

 Initially the Dollarway School District (DSD) sent older white students to Pine Bluff High and other area high schools, as it did not have its own high school for white students nor one for black students.
 In 1955 the Pine Bluff school district stopped accepting Dollarway students as Pine Bluff High had too many students.

 In 2017 the State of Arkansas removed Pine Bluff High from a list of schools in academic distress.

 The attendance boundary map of Pine Bluff High remained the same for the 2021–2022 school year, when the Pine Bluff district will absorb the DSD and begin operating Dollarway High School.
 In 2023, the high school had 583 students.
 That year, the district announced that Dollarway High would merge into Pine Bluff High.

 The Arkansas Department of Education had made an agreement with the school district to redevelop Pine Bluff High, which would mean razing existing buildings and establishing new ones.

+In 2024 the district moved students to the former Robey Middle School while the new high school was built.